Five Major Ways to Improve Executive Succession

 Executive Summary

-Surveys show many organizations possibly 40% are not prepared for senior leadership succession.
-Likely even higher for small to mid-sized organizations and family offices.
+Surveys show near 40% of companies are not prepared for senior leadership succession.
+Likely even higher for small to mid-sized companies and family offices.
 No “ready now” candidates to step in can mean long, frustrating projects to find a successor.
-Organizations should do better as it is proven that effective leadership succession adds shareholder value.
-There are effective succession fixes and best practices that apply, but preparing for succession is often not the highest priority in organizations.
+Organizations need to do better as effective leadership succession adds shareholder value.
+There are effective succession fixes and best practices to apply, but managing succession is often not the highest priority for organizations.

 1. Make Roles Attractive to Top Candidates